Back to Blog

 • To all new tenants at the start of the tenancy

-This is a separate document from the How to Rent guide.
-Both must be provided.
-The Information Sheet covers the new rights tenants have under the Act.
+The Information Sheet replaces the How to Rent guide, which was withdrawn on 1 May 2026.
+It covers tenants' rights under the new Act.
 Failure to provide it puts you at a disadvantage in any future Section 8 proceedings.

 Section 21 Is Gone: What This Means in Practice